RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 ![mcph](/images/softbody-suspension-mcpherson.jpg)

-[An old-style example truck](/download/suspension-demo-mcpherson-without-slidenodes.truck) using McPherson strut suspension on the front.
+Old-style example using McPherson strut suspension on the front.
 The straight line mechanism has been hidden on the right hand side to provide a better view of the overall setup.

 -    Top: Normal extension
 -    Middle: Full compression